Nikolas Theodorou: Chess career

 In 2016, he was awarded the FIDE International Master (IM) title and received the FIDE Grandmaster (GM) title five years later.

 In May 2022, Nikolas Theodorou received his bachelor's degree with a double major in Physics and Mathematics, from Saint Louis University in the USA.
-For the next two years (from August 2022) he will be doing postgraduate studies in the Biostatistics & Health Analytics program at the same university and with a renewed full scholarship to continue his participation in the university chess team.
+In August 2024, he received a master's degree in the Biostatistics & Health Analytics program at the same university and had a renewed full scholarship to continue his participation in the university chess team.

+In August 2024, he won the Riga Technical University Open "A" tournament.

+In June 2025, he won that year’s edition of the UzChess Cup Challengers section.
+In July 2025, he won the Biel Challengers.
+In August 2025, he entered the FIDE World Top 100 for the first time in his career.
+He defeated Gukesh Dommaraju, the reigning world chess champion in the 6th round of the Grand Swiss 2025 in September of the same year.